lydell/keyboard/readme.md

 They were identical, and even named the same in the GUI.

-However, the [`my` layout has since been updated][my-commit] to it’s own, full-blown layout, `bn` seems to have been removed.
+However, the [`my` layout has since been updated][my-commit] to it’s own, full-blown layout, while `bn` seems to have been removed.

 But the most important reason not to use `my` is because of Ubuntu 18.04.
 When I upgraded to 18.04 from 17.10, the installation noticed that I had set my